Home

 a regular flat silver color.
 If that's true about your wheels,

-you can have them painted regular silver and save the cost difference.
+you can have them painted regular silver and save the cost.

 You can also "color match" another color to your car.
 Generally